Stochastic Neural Network Symmetrisation in Markov Categories: A general methodology for symmetrisation

 \end{enumerate} \end{mdframed} Here the last diagram is obtained simply by attaching our precomposition morphism \eqref{eq:precomposition-morphism-2} to $k^\sharp$ as obtained using $s$ in \eqref{eq:transpose-plus-precomposition-result-with-section}.
 More generally, $k^\sharp$ is still defined even without $s$, although then only implicitly by the expression \eqref{eq:transpose-characterisation} which makes its computation more difficult.

 \begin{remark} By Examples \ref{ex:set-has-orbits} and \ref{ex:top-has-orbits} and Theorem \ref{thm:topstoch-has-orbits}, a $\varphi$-coset map exists for every homomorphism $\varphi$ in $\Set$, $\Top$, and $\TopStoch$.
-This procedure is therefore always applicable in all of these cases.
+This procedure is therefore always applicable in all of these cases, provided a suitable $\pre$ can be found.
 For other Markov categories such as $\Stoch$, the procedure still applies whenever we can find a $\varphi$-coset map.
 This may not always be possible, although we suspect that any such cases would be somewhat pathological and of less interest practically. \end{remark}

 \begin{example} Suppose $\HH \coloneqq \I$ is the trivial group and $\varphi$ is the unique homomorphism